Muaad-M/Muaad-M/README.md

   *Simulated an RCE attack using PowerShell to test detection capabilities and response mechanisms.*

 - [Brute Force Detection in Azure VMs Using Microsoft Sentinel](https://github.com/Muaad-M/Cybersecurity-Projects/tree/main/3-Brute-Force-Detection-in-Azure-VMs-Using-Microsoft-Sentinel)
-  *Designed and implemented custom KQL queries in Microsoft Sentinel to detect brute force attacks on Azure VMs, reducing false positives by X%.*
+  *Designed and implemented custom KQL queries in Microsoft Sentinel to detect brute force attacks on Azure VMs.*

 ---